phpspec/phpspec/docs/cookbook/matchers.rst

 StringRegex Matcher
 -------------------

-The StringStarts matcher lets you specify that a method should return a string matching a given regular expression.
+The StringRegex matcher lets you specify that a method should return a string matching a given regular expression.

 .. code-block:: php